 What if your chicken drumsticks aren't skinless?

 You're welcome to keep the skin on.
 I don't like it myself, so I pull it off.
 You can certainly ask your butcher to do it, but it's easy to do yourself.
 I use a paper towel and simply pull the skin from the drumstick.
 It takes a little muscle, but the paper towel helps you get a good grip.

 - ½ teaspoon kosher salt

 - ¼ cup chopped scallions white and green parts

 - Heat oven to 400ºF.
 Wrap the tops of each drumstick with a strip of bacon.
 Place chicken on a foil-lined baking sheet with the end of the bacon strip under the drumsticks.

 - Mix together the maple syrup, Tabasco and salt and drizzle half of the mixture over chicken.
 Roast until the bacon is darkened and chicken is cooked through, 50 minutes to 1 hour.
 Drizzle or brush remaining maple sauce over hot chicken.
 Serve sprinkled with scallions and parsley.

-Be sure to check out these other great international recipes from some of my fellow food bloggers who are also participating in the Food Blogger Winter Games event, posting delicious recipes that are internationally inspired!
-Share a recipe on Instagram you made from another culture using the hashtag #foodbloggerwintergames while you are at it!
+Be sure to check out these other great international recipes from some of my fellow food bloggers who have posted delicious recipes that are internationally inspired!

-Recipe by Tara Bench.
+Recipe by Tara Teaspoon.
 Photography Ty Mecham.
 Prop styling Veronica Olson.